Pre-twisted algebrizable differential equations

-\begin{small} \textbf{Abstract.} We introduce the \emph{$\varphi\mathbb{A}$-differentiability} for functions $f:U\subset \mathbb R^{k}\to\mathbb A$ where $\mathbb A$ is the linear space $\mathbb R^{n}$ endowed with an algebra product which is unital, associative, commutative, $U$ is an open set, and $\varphi:U\subset \mathbb R^{k}\to\mathbb A$ is a differentiable function in the usual sense.
+\begin{small} \textbf{Abstract.} We introduce the \emph{$\varphi\mathbb{A}$-differentiability} for functions $f:U\subset \mathbb R^{k}\to\mathbb R^{n}$ where $\mathbb A$ is the linear space $\mathbb R^{n}$ endowed with an algebra product which is unital, associative, commutative, $U$ is an open set, and $\varphi:U\subset \mathbb R^{k}\to\mathbb A$ is a differentiable function in the usual sense.
+We call to this differentiability \emph{pre-twisted differentiability}.
 We also introduce the corresponding generalized Cauchy-Riemann equations ($\varphi\mathbb{A}$-CREs), the Cauchy-integral theorem, and the \emph{$\varphi\mathbb A$-differential equations}.
 The four-dimensional vector fields associated with triangular billiards are $\varphi\mathbb{A}$-differentiable.
-The \emph{$\varphi\mathbb A$-differential equations} can be used for constructing exact solutions of partial differential equations like the three-dimensional heat equation. \end{small}
+The \emph{$\varphi\mathbb A$-differential equations} can be used for constructing exact solutions of partial differential equations of mathematical physics like the three-dimensional heat, Laplace's, and wave equations. \end{small}

 \textbf{Keyword}: \texttt{Partial differential equations}, \texttt{Generalized Cauchy-Riemann equations},\\ \texttt{Lorch differentiability}